 When to Go

-Northern Utah offers four seasons of outdoor fun, just be prepared for hot summer days and extremely cold winter nights.
+Northern Utah offers four seasons of outdoor fun.
+Be prepared for hot summer days and extremely cold winter nights, especially in the mountains.
 Spring brings vistas of verdant pastures under the still snowcapped mountains.
-Hot summer afternoons prepare you for a dip in Bear Lake followed by an evening at the Festival Opera.
+Hot summer afternoons prepare you for a dip in Bear Lake followed by an evening at Logan's Festival Opera.
 On crisp fall days, breathtaking hues of red scrub oak, orange maple, and bright yellow aspen rub shoulders with blue-green firs.
 Winter is the domain of skiers, snowshoers, and snowmobilers.
 This region drops dozens of inches of snow annually in the valleys and hundreds of inches in the mountains.
-You'll never battle hordes of tourists in this less-discovered part of the state, but you might have to wait in a line of locals for a raspberry shake at Bear Lake on a hot summer weekend.
+You'll never battle hordes of tourists in this less-discovered part of the state, but you might have to wait in a line of locals for a raspberry shake at Bear Lake on a summer weekend.